Shoaibkhalid65/CustomComponents/README.md

 # ⏱️ Speed Meter

 A **custom Speed Meter gauge** built entirely using **Jetpack Compose Canvas**.
-The project demonstrates how to draw and animate a **speedometer UI** with arcs, ticks, labels, and a smoothly animated needle using the **low-level `Animatable` API**.
+The project demonstrates how to draw and animate a **speedometer UI** with arcs, ticks, labels, and a smoothly animated needle using the **low-level `Animatable` API**

 ---